mahikadubey/Canvas-Style-Transfer/README.md

-## Patch Patterns
+## Compositing Stamps
-The Patch Pattern application that uses real time transfer of selected sections of an image to layer on patches of style to create interesting works of art resembling tiled mosaics or collages.
+The Compositing Stamps application uses real time transfer of selected sections of an image to layer on patches of style to create interesting works of art resembling tiled mosaics or collages.
 Users can select different rectangular sections of their image of choice using a brush to get immediate transformation of content based on the selected style.
 The image below shoes the intial state of the application when opened.
 Due to browser limitations, it is recommended to avoid creating brush selections larger than 800x800 pixels.

 ![](screenshot-patch-patterning.png)